0xCyleon/0xCyleon/README.md

 ## About

+I am a BSc Computing student with a developing interest in network engineering and cybersecurity.
+My studies provide a broad foundation in computing principles, which I complement with focused exploration of networking concepts and infrastructure.

-BSc Computing student with a focus on network engineering, working towards a future MSc in Cybersecurity.
-My academic and practical work centres on understanding how networks are designed, how traffic flows through infrastructure, and how those systems are secured against threats.
+My academic and personal learning is centred on understanding how modern networks operate, including routing, switching, subnetting, and core protocol behaviour.
+I am also building an understanding of how these systems are secured and monitored in practice.

-I am building a strong foundation in core networking principles — routing, switching, subnetting, and protocol behaviour — alongside security concepts that will support a long-term career path into cybersecurity.
-Currently preparing for the **CCNA** as my first professional certification milestone.
+I am currently preparing for the CCNA certification as part of my continued development in networking fundamentals and practical IT skills.

 ---